 Paloma King travelled the style capitals of the World as a fashion model before studying painting at Ulster University, where she won a National Award for portraiture.

 King first started drawing when she was 17, “I was really good at drawing accurately - I put that down to having a very engaged relationship with my hands.”
 King says of her introduction to her future vocation.
-She certainly had a good grounding in using her hands confidently as a child.
-As well as playing enough instruments to fill a small orchestra - piano, french horn, oboe, guitar, tambourine and congas - King attributes some of her talent to her mother who taught her intricate skills like knitting, sewing, embroidery and calligraphy.
+She certainly had a good grounding in using her hands confidently as a child; playing enough instruments to fill a small orchestra - piano, french horn, oboe, guitar, tambourine and congas.
+King attributes some of her talent to her mother who taught her intricate skills like knitting, sewing, embroidery and calligraphy.

 “All these things teach you patience and a kind of fortitude - to keep going, to take care, to have determination in your decisions and your engagement with materials.
 Playing music teaches you to open yourself to become a kind of instrument for an energy you don’t feel you’re generating yourself but that is working through you - and that’s fundamental to making art."

 As a fashion model, King jetted between NY, London, Paris and Florence, spending night after night in luxury hotels and being met at airports by limos.
 I ask her if she ever misses it.
 “I knew it was a world I was only visiting and yes, there was much fun to be had and famous people to meet and I found all of that interesting, but it was only back home in Ireland with my dogs that I felt free.
 I knew I didn’t need all the other things to be OK.”